How we are helping

 - Gains in health and WASH have to be maintained, and at sufficient scale.
 Health interventions are not "set and forget", for example protection against the spread of vaccine preventable diseases can be achieved only if national yearly vaccination levels for infants and children are maintained at higher than 90 per cent.
 Surveillance and laboratory systems for infectious diseases will weaken if countries do not continue to prioritise them.

 In making health investments, Australia works at country, regional and global levels and supports health research and innovation.

 Our investments in health are context-specific and aligned to partner countries' priorities, results-focussed, and based on Australian comparative advantage.
 Our core priority is to influence partner country decisions on health policy, strategy and funding, towards more efficient and effective use of resources.

 Our major bilateral country health investments in 2016-17 are in Papua New Guinea, Solomon Islands, Pakistan, Cambodia and Timor-Leste.

 Our regional investments focus on strengthening regional preparedness and capacity to respond to emerging health threats such as pandemic influenza and increasing drug-resistance to treatments for malaria and tuberculosis.

 We invest in global public-private partnerships, multilateral agencies and international non-government organisations to extend the reach of our aid program to more countries and people, to promote investment in our region, and to develop innovative ways to improve health in our region.

 Research and innovation

 We are supporting research and innovation to develop more effective ways to improve health and prosperity in the region.
-This includes partnerships with the private sector such as Product Development Partnerships and a DFAT-Bloomberg Philanthropies Partnership for Better Data for Health.
+This includes partnerships with the private sector such as Product Development Partnerships and between DFAT and Bloomberg Philanthropies on the Data for Health Initiative.